 What’s the Community Legal Assistance Society (CLAS)?

 The Community Legal Assistance Society (CLAS) is a non-profit legal aid society incorporated in 1971.
-I guess one would have to say they’re also good guys.
+I guess one would have to say they’re also one of the good guys.
 It’s a partnership between the private bar and community groups to provide legal aid to people facing discrimination and marginalization.
 It has given these free legal services to people in British Columbia since it started in 1971.
 It works for citizens in the areas of mental health, human rights, housing, income security, and workers’ rights.
 CLAS has helped tens of thousands of people over the years through law reform, test case litigation, systemic advocacy, delivery of public legal education, summary advice, workshops, and representation of clients before administrative tribunals and the courts.

 What’s the Council of Canadians with Disabilities (CCD)?

 The Council of Canadians with Disabilities (CCD) is a Canadian national human rights organization of people with disabilities working to make all of Canada accessible and inclusive.
 It was started in 1976.
 There are nine provincial member groups, seven national disability organizations, and one affiliate member.
 Its mission includes law reform, policy development, and test case litigation in support of persons with disabilities.